Another VBAC consult misinforms

 But it’s not just Brooke.

-And who can forget the irate mom who left a comment on the VBACfacts Facebook fan page expressing her disbelief that any “selfish idiot” would pursue a VBAC.
+And who can forget the irate mom who left a comment on the VBAC Facts Facebook page expressing her disbelief that any “selfish idiot” would pursue a VBAC.
 Her OB told her that there was a 10% infant and maternal mortality rate with trials of labor after cesarean.
-When I emailed her with the correct rates of 0.02% for maternal mortality and 0.05% for infant death or brain damage (Landon, 2004) and requested she forward any studies supporting a 10% mortality rate, she didn’t reply.
+When I emailed her the risk of maternal and neonatal mortality and requested she forward any studies supporting a 10% mortality rate, she didn’t reply.

 VBAC consults that misinform are all to common and help contribute to the 90% repeat cesarean rate in American (Hamilton, 2009).
-If you are a VBAC supportive practitioner, and would like to make it easier for women in your community to find you, please read: How to best connect moms with VBAC supportive practitioners?
+If you are a VBAC supportive practitioner, and would like to make it easier for women in your community to find you, please leave a comment below.

-Learn more about finding a supportive care provider:
+Parents can learn more about finding a supportive care provider here:

 - The Three Types of Care Providers Amongst OBs and Midwives